Rewas Port

-Rewas (Rewas-Bodani or Revas) is one of 48 “minor” ports of Maharashtra located at Rewas Creek, near Karanja creek at mouth of the Patalganga River about 10 km southward of Jawaharlal Nehru Port (JNPT) and 16 km south-east of Mumbai Port.
-It is controlled by the state government through an agency known as the “Maharashtra Maritime Board”.
+Rewas Port (Rewas-Bodani or Revas) is one of 48 “minor” ports of Maharashtra located at Rewas Creek, near Karanja creek at the mouth of the Patalganga River about 10 km southward of Jawaharlal Nehru Port (JNPT) and 16 km south-east of Mumbai Port.
+It is controlled by the state government through the Maharashtra Maritime Board.

 The town of Rewas was combined with the neighboring town of Bodani, and the subsequently formed city is called Rewas-Bodani.

 History

 Originally called Rewas bunder (bunder=port), there has been a small fishing port at Rewas since the times of the Maratha empire.
 A pier was subsequently built during the British Raj, between 1864 and 1869.
 This was often used by small passenger steamers running between Bombay and Dharamtar, which sailed via Rewas.

 Rewas Wadhawan New Port Project

 In 2015, a project was announced by JNPT ports to establish a new port in Rewas.
 The port would consist of deep water berths on reclaimed land for various cargoes including coal.
 However, in June 2017, it was announced that the project had encountered stumbling blocks due to difficulties in clearances from the local environmental agencies at Dahanu.